-The Key West Africana Festival promotes Culture and Community Wellness while Exploring the Africana Cultural Heritage within Key West during a three-day destination retreat (June 22nd - 25rd, 2017) focusing on Thought, Culture and Wellness within the African Diaspora.
-The influences of Caribbean, African-American and Afro-Latino culture is evident in all of Key West.
-We will celebrate that music, art and culture while enjoying a beautiful destination vacation in Key West.
+All the while enjoying the influences of Caribbean, African-American and Afro-Latino culture that is evident in all of Key West.
+We celebrate that music, art and culture while enjoying a beautiful destination vacation in Key West.
 Integrating the local neighborhood of Bahama Village, the Key West African Burial Ground and the Historic Henrietta Marie salvaged Slave Ship.

 KWAF Founder on "Good Morning Florida Keys with Jenna Stauffer": The Mission (6/2013)

 La Concha Hotel - Crown Plaza, is a beautiful Key West hotel and resort that exudes vintage charm and contemporary elegance is a National Historic Landmark in the heart of Key West’s Historic District.
 This legendary Key West hotel has been inspiring guests like Ernest Hemingway and Tennessee Williams (he finished Street Car Named Desire at the hotel) since opening in 1926.
-From the moment you step into this iconic hotel, you feel relaxed and in harmony with the island energy.
-This is our third year with La Concha as our Host Hotel and Partner.
-Special Rates for participants will be announced on March 1st, 2017 (stay tuned, we will email the link to all registrants).
+From the moment you step into this iconic hotel, you feel relaxed and in harmony.

 Keynote Speaker and Ambassador